Suw4r/Applied-CIS-Benchmarks-to-Harden-AWS-EC2-Lab/Documentation/Methodology.md

 **RULE ID:** SV-270665r1067133

-- Rationale: Confidentiality and Integrity can both be compromised if information is intercepted and either read or altered.
+- Rationale: Confidentiality and Integrity can both be compromised if information is intercepted and either read or altered via SSH.
 - Validate:
 ```bash
 sudo dpkg -l | grep openssh